 Master's in Organizational Leadership Highlights

 Curriculum: View courses and descriptions.

 Length: 33 credits.
 Full-time students may complete the program in as little as 12 months.
 Students may begin the program in the fall, spring, or summer semesters.

 Format: M.A. in Organizational Leadership courses are offered in a flexible online format and were designed using the autonomous learning model.
 No on-campus residency is required; however, students may take advantage of an optional two-day residency.

-Features: Concentrations in Future Studies, International Organizations, Leadership Coaching & Mentoring, Organizational Communication, Organizational Development Consulting, Special Topics, and Interdisciplinary Studies
+Features: Concentrations in Future Studies, Human Resource Management, International Organizations, Leadership Coaching & Mentoring, Organizational Communication, Organizational Development Consulting, Special Topics, and Interdisciplinary Studies

 The Master of Arts in Organizational Leadership program will prepare you for for-profit and nonprofit executive leadership, training, and consulting as well as equip you with skills in strategic planning and analysis, organizational development and change, and cross-cultural leadership.

 - Examine and apply organizational leadership theories.